BaerchenJ/AAS_Plant-Growth-Stages-and-Weather-Index-Insurance-Design/README.md

 4. CalculateWeatherIndex&YieldLoss: For readers seeking to comprehend the calculation process of weather indices and yield losses from the raw data, this folder presents relevant information.
 It includes R codes for generating time series plots of yield, detrended yield, yield loss, growing degree days (GDD), and cumulative rainfall (CR).

+Raw data sources:
+County-level soybean yield data and phenology dates of 96 counties in Illinois from 1998 to 2020 are from the National Agricultural Statistics Services (NASS).
+Meteorological data are from
+- Thornton, M. M., Shrestha, R., Wei, Y., Thornton, P. E., Kao, S., & Wilson, B. E. (2020).
+Daymet: Daily Surface Weather Data on a 1-km Grid for North America, Version 4.
+ORNL DAAC, Oak Ridge, Tennessee, USA.

 The authors sincerely appreciate your interest in their study and value the time you have dedicated to reviewing and potentially replicating their research.

 Sincerely,